coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 To learn or cast a spell, a sorcerer must have a Charisma score equal to at least 10 + the spell level.
-The Difficulty Class for a saving throw against a sorcerer's spell is 10 + the spell level + the sorcerer's Charisma modifier.
+The Difficulty Class for a saving throw against a sorcerer’s spell is 10 + the spell level + the sorcerer’s Charisma modifier.

 Like other spellcasters, a sorcerer can cast only a certain number of